devtruerimco/GA-DSMP_Projects/Loan-Defaulters-project-using-Decision-trees/README.md

+## Overview
-For this project we will be exploring the publicly available data from LendingClub.com.
+Publicly available data from LendingClub.com.
 Lending Club connects people who need money (borrowers) with people who have money (investors).
 As an investor one would want to invest in people who showed a profile of having a high probability of paying the amount back

 The data that we have is from 2007-2010.

-Problem Statement:
+## Problem Statement:
 Using Decision Tree model, classify whether or not the borrower paid back their loan in full.

-The dataset has the following features: customer.id	credit.policy	purpose	int.rate	installment	log.annual.inc	dti	fico	days.with.cr.line	revol.bal	revol.util	pub.rec	inq.last.6mths	delinq.2yrs	paid.back.loan
+- The dataset has the following features:
+- customer.id
+- credit.policy
+- purpose
+- int.rate
+- installment
+- log.annual.inc
+- dti	fico
+- days.with.cr.line
+- revol.bal	revol.util
+- pub.rec
+- inq.last.6mths
+- delinq.2yrs
+- paid.back.loan